-Are there any queer Student Groups on campus?
+Are there any LGBTQIA+ Student Groups on campus?

-What activities are sponsored on campus for LGBTQ/ally students?
+What activities are sponsored on campus for LGBTQIA+ students?

-The Rainbow Center offers weekly events such as social gatherings (Rainbow Lounge Presents – Fridays) and academic lectures (Out to Lunch – Thursdays).
-In addition, there are events planned throughout the semester, such as queer artists concerts, educational workshops/lectures and more.
-October is LGBT awareness month for the University.
-To know what’s queer at the University of Connecticut – Storrs campus, please sign up for the Rainbow Center Newsletter.
+The Rainbow Center offers events such as social gatherings (Friday Night Socials) and academic lectures (Out to Lunch – Wednesdays).
+In addition, there are events planned throughout the semester, such as concerts, educational workshops/lectures, game nights, and more.
+October is LGBTQIA+ History Month, so there tends to be extra programming then.
+To learn more about what happens at the University of Connecticut – Storrs campus, please sign up for the Rainbow Center Newsletter.

 Do LGBTQ-related bias incidents occur on campus?

-Unfortunately, YES, as with most institutions across the country.
-The LGBTQ-related incidents most often heard about include: offensive graffiti; destruction of LGBTQ publicity materials; and insensitive or disrespectful questions and comments to transgender/nontraditionally-gendered students in restrooms.
-But one can report a bias crime to the Rainbow Center, the UConn Police, Office of Student Services and Advocacy, or any other cultural center.
+Unfortunately, yes, as with most institutions across the country.
+One can report a bias incident to the Rainbow Center, the UConn Police, Office of Institutional Equity, or any other cultural center.
 To see the number of bias crimes that occur on campus, please refer to the UConn Police’s Uniform Crime Report (UCR).